David-G96/David-G96.github.io/content/posts/go-at-a-glance/index.md

 ### Super Simple Syntax

 Unlike Rust, C++, or Java, the syntax of Go is fully designed with simplicity and readability.
-Here is an example of helloworld:
+Here is an example of a "Hello World!" program:

 ``` Go
 package main